Re-sharing this little treasure’s story … Portia, a lady learned in the law, formally known as Portiatticus Finch Esq., Barrister & Solicitor.

-You see her dress code: On her head she has bestowed the short ‘powdered’ wig. or peruke (from the French peruque) while her body is cloaked in the full flowing black gown or robe.
-Attached to her neck is the jabot or white collar (also known as bands).
+Bestowed on her head is the short ‘powdered’ wig, or peruke (from the French peruque), while her body is cloaked in the full flowing black gown or robe.
+Attached to her neck is the jabot or white collar also known as bands.

 These days we use velcro to ‘clip’ the collar together.
 This front part of the jabot evolved from the frilling or ruffles decorating the front of a shirt in the 18th & 19th centuries.
 Not hard to find images of this kind of early dress.

-This little lawya lady, Portia, is another miniature ornament, a hand-made wee lawyer doll, a tiny felt mouse standing at a mere 10 cm (4″).
+This little lawya lady is another miniature ornament, a hand-made wee lawyer doll, a tiny felt mouse standing at a mere 10 cm (4″).

-I have had this little one for years now, a treasured gift from a good friend in Australia in the early 80s before I left Australia to live as an ex-pat in the USA for 17 years.
+I have had this little one for years now, a treasured gift from a good friend in Australia in the early 80s before I left to become an Aussie ex-pat in the USA for 17 years.